Learn how to make the best smoked chicken thighs with crispy skin using a Pit Boss pellet grill!

 If you put BBQ sauce on while the chicken skin is still raw it will NEVER crisp up.

-Our Favorite Rubs and Sauces for Pit Boss Smoked Chicken Thighs
+Our Favorite BBQ Rubs for Chicken Thighs

 Now, you can use ANY of your favorite BBQ rubs for smoked chicken.